Auk

-An auk or alcid is a bird of the family Alcidae in the order Charadriiformes.
+Auks or alcids are birds of the family Alcidae in the order Charadriiformes.
 The alcid family includes the murres, guillemots, auklets, puffins, and murrelets.
-The family contains 25 extant or recently extinct species that are divided into 11 genera.
+The family contains 25 extant or recently extinct species that are classified into 11 genera.
+Auks are found throughout the Northern Hemisphere.

-Apart from the extinct great auk, all auks can fly, and are excellent swimmers (appearing to "fly") and divers, but their walking appears clumsy.
+Apart from the extinct great auk, all auks can fly, and are excellent swimmers and divers (appearing to "fly" in water), but their walking appears clumsy.

 Names

-Several species have different English names in Europe and North America.
-The two species known as "murres" in North America are called "guillemots" in Europe, and the species called little auk in Europe is referred to as dovekie in North America.
+The English names of several species differ between Europe and North America.
+The two species known as 'murres' in North America are called 'guillemots' in Europe, and the species called 'little auk' in Europe is known as 'dovekie' in North America.